semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Syntax

-The general syntax of `sem` is as follows:
+The general syntax of the `sem` utility is as follows:

     sem [COMMAND] [RESOURCE] [NAME] [flags]